Satisfied customer using the computer

 Customer Community

 Customer communities build camaraderie and collaboration.
 They are a place for customers to come together to discuss product capabilities and offer peer-to-peer support.
-Salesforce's Serviceblazer Community is a great way for service pros to collaborate on best practices.
+Salesforce's Serviceblazer Community on Slack is a great way for service pros to collaborate on best practices and get their questions answered by peers in real-time.

 Some brands may choose to have discussion threads publicly available for key topics.
 In these cases, add SEO keywords and tags so that search engines index your community.